jadecobra/python_tdd_exercises/DICTIONARIES.md

     the terminal shows passing tests.
 The `get` method takes in 2 inputs
         - the `key`
         - the `value` it should return if the `key` does not exist
-- based on what we know from [Exception Handling](./EXCEPTION_HANDLING.md) we can assume the definition of the [get](https://docs.python.org/3/library/stdtypes.html#dict.get) method looks something like this
+- If you have gone through [Exception Handling](./EXCEPTION_HANDLING.md), we can assume the definition of the [get](https://docs.python.org/3/library/stdtypes.html#dict.get) method of the dictionary object looks something like this
     ```python
     def get(dictionary, key, default=None):
         try: